How to Add a Table of Contents to Your Shopify Blog (Free Tool)

 See, rather than using an app for a table of contents, many Shopify themes have a table of contents baked into it out of the box.
 The problem is that you need to find a template with a table of contents, which is not exactly a popular feature.
 I only know of one theme variant that has it off the top of my head, and that's Plak Theme.

-Table of Contents Built Into Theme
+Table Of Contents Built Into Theme

 Specifically, it's both Plak and Grass, two of the themes offered by Plak the company.
 The other one, Sly, doesn't seem to have a table of contents.